 At Disciple we know that monetising through subscriptions is a great way to earn money from your community.
-We have seen lots of our hosts using this business model what has been amazing to see but sometimes converting new or returning members to subscribers can be difficult.
-Due to this we have decided to expand our monetisation support to allow the use of Coupon Codes on the Web.
+We have seen lots of our hosts using this business model, but sometimes converting new or returning members to subscribers can be difficult.

 Coupon codes are a great way to encourage members to subscribe to your community at a discounted price.
-Share your coupon code with your members and they will be able to use them at the checkout page to receive a discounting subscription, whether that be forever or a limited period of time.
+Share your coupon code with your members and they will be able to use them at the checkout page to receive a discounted subscription price, whether that be forever or a limited period of time.

-Firstly in the same way that we have built our subscriptions, Coupon codes are using Stripe as the provider.
-This means that coupon codes will work seamlessly with any subscriptions you currently have set up on the web.
-Unfortunately coupon codes are not supported on native (iOS & Android) platforms at this current time.
+Coupon codes are created in Stripe, this means that they will work seamlessly with any subscriptions you currently have set up on the web.
+Unfortunately, coupon codes are not supported on native (iOS & Android) platforms currently.

 To set up a coupon code you will need to log in your Stripe dashboard.
 This can be done through simply logging in using this link.

 Now that you are logged into your dashboard you will have multiple options in your left hand menu, in this use case you will need to select Products.
 If you do not have any subscriptions setup then can do this in your Disciple Console.

 Once you have selected Products you will need to select Coupons.

 To create a coupon code select “+ Create a coupon” in the centre of the page, or you can create a coupon through selecting “+ new” in the top right corner.

 This will take you through to the coupon creation page.
 From here you will be able to define your discount amount, as well as the coupon duration.